diferdin/MessageStore/Readme.txt

 Hi and thanks for taking the time to look at this.
-I'd be very much interested in your feedback.

 In the course of development of the test I took some assumptions and made some choices that hopefully make sense and will meet your favour.
 I thought to mention them explicitly as they may clarify my choices in the application: